Skip to main content Skip to complementary content

 You must have the Private Analytics Content Creator user role in the tenant to view, create, edit, and delete report tasks.

-Administering report tasks in the Management Console
+Administering report tasks in the Administration activity center

 Did this page help you?

-If you find any issues with this page or its content – a typo, a missing step, or a technical error – let us know how we can improve!
+If you find any issues with this page or its content – a typo, a missing step, or a technical error – please let us know!